 Currently in the ECTEL Member States there are no specific regulation that govern the life cycle of the SIM card associated with prepaid or postpaid mobile customer subscription service.
 As such the major service providers have included in their policy on the life cycle for the SIM card associated with a prepaid mobile customer subscription service in the general terms and conditions for prepaid mobile services.
 The policy in relation to the life cycle for postpaid SIM card would be part of the contract terms for that service.
 In 2016, through the National Telecommunications Regulatory Authorities, ECTEL consulted on a number of regulatory instruments for the ECTEL Member States, including draft Consumer Protection Regulations (Specific Rules on Consumer Protection in the Electronic Communications Sector)1.
 These draft Regulations included a provision at Regulation 18(4) that a licensee could not promote or sell a prepaid card that expires less than 3 months after the card is first used, or less than 6 months after the card is "topped up".
 Following the public consultation process, the draft Regulations were revised taking into account comments received in the consultation process and ECTEL published the revised draft Regulations as draft Electronic Communications (Consumer Protection) Regulations (Specific Rules on Consumer Protection in the Electronic Communications Sector)2.
-The provision on the promotion, sale or distribution of prepaid cards were now at Regulation 17(c) in the draft Electronic Communications (Consumer Protection) Regulations (Specific Rules on Consumer Protection in the Electronic Communications Sector).
+The provision on the promotion, sale or distribution of prepaid cards were now at Regulation 17(c) in the draft Electronic Communications (Consumer Protection) Regulations (Specific Rules on Consumer Protection) Regulations (Specific Rules on Consumer Protections (Consumer Protection) Regulations (Specific Rules on Consumer Protection in the Electronic Communications (Specific Rules on Consumer Protection) Regulations (Specific Rules on Consumer Protection in the Electronic Communications Sector).